 At 35, I was told my financial advisor at our university that I had lost out on $12,000 by not meeting the match for our 401K.
 The realization of being 35 with no savings hit me full on and I knew I was running out of time.
 We didn’t have a pension like many state schools or country districts.
 I had to do something fast.
 I looked at my finances and started the process of negotiating everything down.
 I asked work if I could use my work cell phone occasionally for private calls and got rid of my personal cell phone (yes, everything I do is G-rated on my work phone).
 That saved me about $60 a month.

-Here are some other changes I made to save thousands of dollars a month:
+Here are some of the changes I made to save thousands of dollars a month:

 - I called our cable company and got the economy internet package for $19 a month.